ChiefChingu/milestone-two-memory-card-game/TEST.md

     }
 ```

+### Add context information on turned card
+Tried to add click on each card to add some context.
+But the same toggle function is shared across cards, so it did not work.
+I tried to get the right context by creating a new variable: ``` cardPlusSignOne = $(this).find('button'); ``` I now can target the specific button on the right card, but cannot tie the function to it.

+Then I thought that it is perhaps better to create an array of all buttons and add an event listener to it.
+So, the button click is for the right card.
+This worked and I could ```console.log(this)``` for card-specific button test text: I tested it with four different button texts.
+So, it logs:

+click 1 first card: ```<button class='toggle'>+</button>```
+click 2 first card: ```<button class='toggle'>++</button>```
+click 3 first card: ```<button class='toggle'>+++</button>```
+click 4 first card: ```<button class='toggle'>++++</button>```

+But, when I want to manipulate the CSS of that specific card I run into problems.
+The first card works as intended, however, the cards after that first one give troubles: the CSS of the first click (first card turned) is still targeted when I invoke the function to change the CSS.
+For now, I let go this idea.

+I then decided to show text on the flipped card when there is a match.
+Still, the problem remained of targeting the right cards while using classes.
+It crossed my mind to use IDs but then I would probably have to write a rule for each ID to target them, which did not feel right.
+So, I decided to research navigating the ```this``` keyword in more detail.
+I finally retrieved the right class of each individual card by using a very simple syntax: ```this.children[1]``` and then could manipulate the class.

+Being able to target the right individual card I wondered why I could not use this to get the slider working.
+I tried the slider again, but ran into the same issue, so left it behind for good.

+### Add animation on match
 When there is a match of cards I want to show this visually by nudging the matched pair.
 For some reason the cards first show the back-face, nudge and then show the front-face again.
 I tried targeting different elements of the card:
 ```cardValueTurnOne.firstElementChild.children[1].classList.add('animation');``` results in adding the animation to the front-face.
 The picture disappears for the duration of the animation and then appears again.